 In the fall of 1670, Father Claude Dablon, in his capacity as Superior of the Jesuits on the upper lakes, selected the point north of the strait, then first called La Pointe de St. Ignace, as the site of a new missionary establishment in the place of the mission at La Pointe du St Esprit, on Lake Superior, then on the point of being abandoned.
-One of he fathers, most likely Dablon himself, spent the winter on he spot, in all probability within the limits of the present rillage of St. Ignace, and put up some provisional buildings.
-A few Indians only, wintered in the neighborhood, but new nd permanent settlers were expected; first of all the wanderng Tionontate Hurons.
-Leaving Green Bay, 1656 or 1657, hat remarkable clan, then consisting of about 500 souls, had eached the Upper Mississippi, and after many adventures and reverses, finally settled on the Bay of Shagawamigongow Ashland Bay, Wis.-where Father Allouez met them a 1665.
-Since the autumn of 1669, they had been under he care of Father Marquette, who was now (1671) to accomany them back to the Mackinac country.
+One of the fathers, most likely Dablon himself, spent the winter on the spot, in all probability within the limits of the present village of St. Ignace, and put up some provisional buildings.

+A few Indians only, wintered in the neighborhood, but new and permanent settlers were expected; first of all the wandering Tionontate Hurons.
+Leaving Green Bay, 1656 or 1657, that remarkable clan, then consisting of about 500 souls, had reached the Upper Mississippi, and after many adventures and reverses, finally settled on the Bay of Shagawamigong now Ashland Bay, Wis.-where Father Allouez met them in 1665.
+Since the autumn of 1669, they had been under the care of Father Marquette, who was now (1671) to accompany them back to the Mackinac country.